GDQuest/website/content/tutorial/godot/2d/tactical-rpg-movement/lessons/07.unit-selection-and-cursor-interaction/index.md

-+++
-title = "Unit selection and cursor interaction" author = "nathan" date = "2021-01-30"
+---
+author: nathan
+date: "2021-01-30"
-description = "We add the ability to select units with the cursor and to move to a target cell." weight = 8
+description: We add the ability to select units with the cursor and to move to a target cell.
-+++
+title: Unit selection and cursor interaction
+weight: 8
+---

 In this lesson, we'll work on the last piece of the puzzle: coordinating interactions between the cursor, the units, and the board.